Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The current version of Bothell's Design and Construction Standards and Specifications is available

 Please contact us right away!
 We need to know about spills immediately so we can try to prevent pollutants from going down our storm drains and into our streams.

-Fire systems are designed to ensure the safety of occupants.
-When the system is not working properly, as a temporary measure, a fire watch is put into place to allow for the building to remain in use and occupants safe, while the system is down.
+Fire systems such as fire alarms and sprinklers are designed to ensure the safety of occupants.
+When a system is not working properly, as a temporary measure, the Fire Marshal may allow a fire watch.
+This is to allow for the building to remain in use and occupants safe, while the system is down.